awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ```

 You can disable the default `PRIMARY KEY` supplemental logging added by AWS DMS using the extra connection attribute `addSupplementalLogging`\.
 For more information, see [Extra connection attributes when using Oracle as a source for AWS DMS](#CHAP_Source.Oracle.ConnectionAttrib)\.

+Make sure to turn on supplemental logging if your replication task updates a table using a `WHERE` clause that doesn't reference a primary key column\.

 **To manually set up supplemental logging**